 At Temple Har Shalom, our Youth Programming strives to be more than simply an outlet to share in the occasional social outing; we look to make our students realize that they are Congregants themselves!
 Leadership opportunities, community-wide projects, and the forging of lifelong friendships allow us to do our part in raising the next generation of committed Jewish adults.

-We find it vital to see our youth groups for what they are: a chance for our kids/students/young Jewish adults to make their own personal, lifelong connections to their Judaism.
-In order to see our children embrace their heritage, create a real connection to their religion and become the next generation of Reform Jews that we all aspire them to be, we find it necessary to see our youth group as a vital component to this development.
+Our Youth Groups allow our children to embrace their heritage, create a real connection to their religion, and become the next generation of Reform Jews that we all aspire them to be.
+We see our Youth Groups as a vital component to this development.

 For further information, please reach out to our Director of Congregational Education, Lynn Anne Cutler, at email@example.com, or give us a call at (732) 356-8777.